 - Your results will be discussed with you after the procedure.

 - Dr Seah will always write back to the referrer with the results to keep them informed.

 Q5: Are there any risks?

-Care is taken to do this under aseptic (clean) conditions but there is a very small risk of infection where the cannula is inserted.
-If you should experience severe pain, temperature or swelling in the days after the procedure, you should contact your doctor or attend the emergency department outside of normal working hours to have it checked.
+- Care is taken to do this under aseptic (clean) conditions but there is a very small risk of infection (less than 0.01%) where the cannula is inserted.
+If you should experience severe pain, fever or swelling in the days after the procedure, you should contact your doctor or attend the emergency department outside of normal working hours to have it checked.